Canton of Geneva: Early history

+Counts of Geneva (11th–15th centuries)

 However, by the end of the 10th century the kingdom was engulfed in several conflicts between the king's power and the aristocracy.
 Notably for Geneva, some of the most important nobles began to offer some lands to the Church, such as in 912 when Eldegarde (probably a Countess in an area near Nyon) gave up her lands in the area of Satigny which eventually became the Mandement, or in 962 when Queen Berthe offered lands in Saint-Genis.
 The income of the Kingdom suffered from these transfers of lands and, in an attempt to stop the process, in 995 King Rudolph III tried to withdraw the hereditary rights away from some of his nobles.
 However, the King was defeated in this power struggle, and this led to a weakening of the central power.
 As the King weakened, some of his local officers such as the Counts rejected his authority and even opposed him.
 Several independent fiefdoms emerge from this time, including the County of Geneva.

-In 1032 Rudolph III dies without an heir.
-The Kingdom of Burgundy then reverts to HRE Conrad II, who tries to re-assert control of the lands by rallying the nobles who opposed Rodolph III.
-In exchange for his loyalty, Gerold, count of Geneva, obtains full powers over his County, becomes a direct vassal of the Emperor and so his lands became part of the Holy Roman Empire.
+In 1032, Rudolph III died without an heir.
+The Kingdom of Burgundy then reverted to HRE Conrad II, who tried to re-assert control of the lands by rallying the nobles who opposed Rodolph III.
+In exchange for his loyalty, Gerold, count of Geneva, obtained full powers over his County, becoming a direct vassal of the Emperor and so his lands became part of the Holy Roman Empire.